-History is not just an account of happenings in far-away places and people, but also of places and people next door.
-Local history can be preserved after interviewing, filming, and recording events and stories from members of the neighborhood.
-Teens might interview a World War II hero, the oldest mayor in town, grandparents, or even teen sports stars.
+Ask teens to create as well as read oral histories.
+They might interview a World War II hero, the oldest mayor in town, grandparents, or even teen sports stars.
 Such experiences can lead to a fascination with both history and biography.
-Peter Hoehnic compiled a history of his community (Amana, Iowa) in Amana People: History of a Religious Community (2003).
-This book can serve as a model for parlaying factual information into a readable local history narrative.
+Use Peter Hoehnic Amana People: History of a Religious Community (2003) to help teens understand how to compile their own oral histories.